RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 ```cpp
 <div id="myDiv"><!-- Plotly chart will be drawn inside this DIV --></div>
 ```
-Then, the main Javascript code follows. *Plotly.d3.csv* loads our data file, and in the function *processData(allRows)* splits each data column - recall that we used in the first line of the file the headers AAPL_time, AAPL_Temp and AAPL_Hum.
+Then, the main Javascript code follows. *Plotly.d3.csv* loads our CSV data file, and in the function *processData(allRows)* splits each data column - recall that it was saved in the first line of the file the headers AAPL_time, AAPL_Temp and AAPL_Hum.
 The three vectors (x, Temp and Hum) are used to make the chart with the call * makePlotly( x, Temp, Hum )*.
 ```javascript
   <script>